hermscoder/hermscoder/README.md

 ### 🔭 I’m currently working on
 - 💻 On my blogfolio (blog + portfolio)
+- 🏗️ Backend of a micro-services application for finding roomates.

 ### 🌱 I’m currently learning ...
-- 🎨 Studying more about angular and frontend related stuff
+- 🎨 Studying more about micro services with Spring

 ### 💼 Technical Skills